cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

    :type solver: str, optional
    :param verbose:  Overrides the default of hiding solver output.
    :type verbose: bool, optional
+   :param gp:  If True, parses the problem as a disciplined geometric program instead of a disciplined convex program.
+   :type gp: bool, optional
    :param kwargs: Additional keyword arguments specifying solver specific options.
    :return: The optimal value for the problem, or a string indicating why the problem could not be solved.